Oil-rich Venezuela and Russia come to aid of ally Cuba, but its energy woes persist

 "They ended the comedy shows at night due to the oil problems," said Yolanda Santana, a cleaner at the modernist Yara cinema.
 "I've no clue when the situation could improve."

-(Reporting by Sarah Marsh in Havana and Marianna Parraga in Mexico City; Additional reporting by Nelson Acosta in Havana and Katya Golubkova and Natalia Chumakova in Moscow; Editing by Rosalba O'Brien)
+(Reporting by Sarah Marsh in Havana and Marianna Parraga in Mexico City; Additional reporting by Nelson Acosta in Havana and Katya Golubkova and Natalia Chumakova in Moscow; Editing by Rosalba O'Brien and Daniel Wallis)

 By Sarah Marsh and Marianna Parraga